danmarz/my-digital-garden/_pages/learning.md

 # October 2021

 * <a href="https://www.goodreads.com/book/show/41181911-super-thinking">Super Thinking: The Big Book of Mental Models</a> by Gabriel Weinberg  ―  currently 📖
+* <a href="https://frontendmasters.com/courses/javascript-new-hard-parts/">Frontend Masters - JavaScript: The New Hard Parts</a> by Will Sentance
+* <a href="https://frontendmasters.com/courses/javascript-hard-parts-v2/">Frontend Masters - JavaScript: The Hard Parts, v2</a> by Will Sentance

 # September 2021